Selina Kyle (Batman Returns): Other media

 In 2004's Catwoman, Kyle's photograph is shown among those of former "Catwomen" viewed by Patience Phillips (Halle Berry) when visiting researcher Ophelia Powers (Frances Conroy).

 In "Arrowverse" crossover, "Crisis on Infinite Earths", the setting of Batman and Batman Returns is established to take place on "Earth-89".
 The newspaper article read by an older Alexander Knox (Robert Wuhl) shows that Kyle later became publicly engaged to Bruce Wayne after reuniting with him.

 In Birds of Prey (2002–2003) television series opening credits and main plot, Helena Kyle / Huntress (Ashley Scott) is shown to be the daughter of Keaton's Batman and Pfeiffer's Catwoman.

-Selina Kyle appears in the sequel comic book Batman 89, reuniting with Bruce to defeat Harvey Dent, turned into Two-Face.
+Selina Kyle appears in the sequel comic book Batman '89, reuniting with Bruce to defeat Harvey Dent, who has become Two-Face.
 She also appears in the sequel Batman 89: Echoes.

 Selina Kyle appears in the 2024 novel, Batman: Resurrection, by John Jackson Miller, which is set between the events of Batman (1989) and Batman Returns (1992).
-In the novel, it is revealed that she encountered the Joker sometime during the events of the first film and has subsequently been traumatized since then, to the point that when the Joker apparently comes back to life, she barricades her apartment door and refuses to leave, unaware that the Joker is actually Karlo Babić posing as him.
+In the novel, it is revealed that she encountered the Joker sometime during the events of the first film and has subsequently been traumatized, to the point that when the Joker apparently comes back to life, she barricades her apartment door and refuses to leave, unaware that the Joker is actually Karlo Babić in disguise.
 During a charity event, Vicki Vale and Alexander Knox claim to have once speculated that Selina was Max Shreck's wife or mistress.

+Selina Kyle returns in the 2025 novel, Batman: Revolution.
+In it, Selina goes on a blind date with Norman Pinkus, who goes on to become the Riddler.